pubnub/pubnUber/readme.md

-# Build an Uber clone with Phonegap and PubNub
+# Clone Uber with PubNub and EON C3

+Today we're going to use Phonegap and PubNub to create a simple taxi hailing app.